 Internal auditing is beneficial because it improves the control environment of the organization by assessing efficiency and operating effectiveness.
 Are your controls fulfilling their purpose?
 Are they adequate in mitigating risk?

-Ensures Compliance with Laws and Regulations
+How Do Internal Audits Ensure Compliance with Laws and Regulations?

 By regularly performing an internal audit, you can ensure compliance with any and all relevant laws and regulations.
 It can also help provide you with peace of mind that you are prepared for you next external audit.
 Gaining client trust and avoiding costly fines associated with non-compliance makes internal auditing an important and worthwhile activity for your organization.